-Manage and analyse performance data and report to Operation Manager.
+Manage and analyse performance data and report to Operations Manager.
 Take appropriate actions to address areas of underperformance.

 Be the lead for improving the quality of teaching and learning by following and implementing the College’s observation of teaching and learning procedures.